khj809/keycloak-basic-auth-proxy/README.md

 ## Limitations

 - The built-in `wsgiref` server is single-threaded and intended for testing only.
-- Only `GET` and `POST` methods are explicitly handled in the code; other methods are passed through but not specifically tested.
 - Error handling assumes a `502 Bad Gateway` response for upstream failures, which may need customization.

 ## Contributing